 Many families pair the lighting with traditional foods like latkes (potato pancakes) and sufganiyot (jelly doughnuts), both fried in oil as a reminder of the miracle.
 Songs such as “Ma’oz Tzur” and games like dreidel also add to the festive atmosphere.
 This calculator aims to simplify one small aspect of the preparations so you can focus on the joy and meaning of the holiday.

 Enter a number from 1 to 8 and click the button.
-The first result line tells you how many candles to place in the menorah that night, including the shamash.
-A second line displays the cumulative total.
+Specify how many menorahs you plan to light so the script can scale the candle counts appropriately.
+The first result line tells you how many candles to place in each menorah that night, including the shamash.
+A second line displays the cumulative total for all menorahs combined.
 If you accidentally enter a number outside the valid range, the calculator will prompt you to correct it.
 Feel free to experiment with different nights to see how quickly the candle count adds up.
 You might even use the total to plan a creative family activity—such as writing a brief reflection or sharing a good deed for each candle lit so far.

 Lighting the menorah is a cherished ritual that links generations of Jews around the world.
 Whether you follow a traditional approach or add your own modern touches, the glow of the candles remains a symbol of hope and perseverance.
 This calculator provides a quick way to track your candle needs, freeing your mind to focus on the spiritual and communal aspects of the holiday.
 May your Hanukkah be filled with warmth, joy, and the radiant light of many candles.